Aadniz/pineapple-passive-packet-scanner/README.md

 # Pineapple Passive Packet Scanner
 A python script for the HAK5 Pineapple (Also works on Debian based systems like kali).
 Listen to packets, and trying to get hashes without deauthentication.
-This script is meant to be ran for days, weeks or months
+It calls aircrack commands, but automate the process This script is meant to be ran for days, weeks or months

 ## Installation